BIOL 502 GENERAL ECOLOGY (4)

 BIOL 552 WETLAND ECOLOGY (4)

 Wetland ecology and wetland management, with special focus on wetland of the Mid-Atlantic region.
 Emphasis is on biological, physical, chemical, and ecological aspects of wetlands.
 Course also deals with valuation, classification, delineation and management of wetlands for biotic resources and water management.
 Average of three laboratory hours per week.
-Five mandatory Saturday field trips.
+Two mandatory Saturday field trips.
 Prerequisites: BIOL 202 and BIOL 205, or BIOL 207 or BIOL 208.
 Lab/Class fee will be assessed.

 BIOL 553 INVERTEBRATE ZOOLOGY (4)